saleor/saleor-docs/docs/dashboard/configuration/site.md

 The [[Store&nbsp;Description]] is SEO information that will appear in browser results listing your site, so make sure it has clear, useful copy about your store and its products.

+## Company information

+This card allows you to enter basic information about your company (name, address, phone number).

 ## Authentication keys

 You can allow dashboard users to enter your store through Google and Facebook and add additional security keys to ensure site security.

+## How to

 ### How to add authentication keys